Thunder2103/Advent-Of-Code/README.md

 # Advent-of-code-2022

-My attempt for Advent of Code 2022
+My attempt for Advent of Code 2022.
-Done in python
+Done in python.
 https://adventofcode.com/2022/about